-To understand the underlying calculation methodology for monetary impact valuation better, download our General Methodology paper.
+To better understand the underlying logic for calculating monetary valued impacts, please have a look at our General Methodology paper.

-The influence of a company goes far beyond the boundaries over which it exercises financial or operational control.
+The influence and responsibilities of a company goes far beyond the boundaries over which it exercises financial or operational control.
 For example, decisions regarding materials and suppliers have indirect impacts on a company’s supply chain.
-Similarly, the design of products and services affects how customers use and dispose of products, which leads to indirect impacts on society.
-Hence, a meaningful assessment of the relationships between companies and nature and companies and society needs to take such upstream and downstream effects into account.
-Therefore, users of this methodology should apply impact valuation to areas influenced by business activities even if the influence occurs outside the narrow boundaries of mainstream financial reporting.
+Similarly, the design of products and services affects how customers use and dispose products, which leads to indirect impacts on society.
+Hence, a meaningful assessment of the relationships between companies and nature and society needs to take such upstream and downstream effects into account.
+Therefore, it is important to consider all areas influenced by business activities even if the influence occurs outside the narrow boundaries of mainstream financial reporting.
 Such a value chain perspective is in line with latest regulation and established frameworks in sustainability (e.g., GHG Protocol).